hydro-project/hydroflow/RELEASING.md

    (substitute correct version).
 3. You must commit a new (empty) file `my_crate/CHANGELOG.md` to ensure the file will be tracked by git and pushed by `cargo-smart-release`
-4. If you want your package to be lockstep-versioned alongside hydroflow then make sure to add it to the [command in the `release.yml` workflow](https://github.com/hydro-project/hydroflow/blob/main/.github/workflows/release.yml#L82).
+4. If you want your package to be lockstep-versioned alongside hydro then make sure to add it to the [command in the `release.yml` workflow](https://github.com/hydro-project/hydroflow/blob/main/.github/workflows/release.yml#L82).
+   (also update the `cargo smart-release` test command above in this file).

 Then just run the release workflow as normal.